ResortCerts.com Vacation Certificates

 How do I redeem my certificate?

-Visit http://www.resortcerts.com/redeem and enter the 12 character Certificate number to search for accommodations.
+Visit https://www.resortcerts.com/my-account/create-account/register, enter your email address, choose a password and enter the 12 character Certificate number.
 The Certificate will remain valid until: (1) it is redeemed by booking an accommodation, or (2) it expires.

 How do I search through available resorts?

-- Select a month.
-Some months will be grayed out.
-That means that resort has no inventory for that month available.
-Other months will be click able but have few choices or offer only "Upgrade" options.
+- Select travel dates.
+Some dates will have little or no inventory.
+Other dates will only offer "Upgrade" options.
 Inventory changes every week and varies according to seasonality and demand.
 Check often!

 - No Charge Versus Upgrade.
 No charge means just that, there are no additional nightly charges for reserving those rooms.
 Upgrade means you can pay an extra price to get the room you want.

 How to get incredible deals using ResortCert.com Vacation Certificates!